iqbalyarkhan/old-website/content/2020-05-10--Binary-Tree-Problems.md

 }
 ```

 The running time of the code is $O(N)$ where $N$ is the number of nodes in our tree.
-Space complexity if $O(h)$ where $h$ is the height of our tree.
+Space complexity is $O(h)$ where $h$ is the height of our tree.
 This space complexity comes from our call stack.
 At most, we'd have to save $h$ recursive calls.